 Learn how to use OneDrive and Office Online in this free lesson on getting started with these Microsoft programs.

-OneDrive is one of the most popular cloud storage services available today, offering seven gigabytes (5GB) of free storage space.
+OneDrive is one of the most popular cloud storage services available today, offering five gigabytes (5GB) of free storage space.
 And because OneDrive allows you to share and edit documents with Office Online, it's easy to collaborate with others.

-Of course, Office Online and OneDrive aren't the only services that let you create and store files in the cloud—Google Drive and Apple's iCloud provide similar features.
+Of course, Office Online and OneDrive aren't the only services that let you create and store files in the cloud.
+Google Drive and Apple's iCloud provide similar features.
 However, Office Online offers one major advantage over these other services: It is similar to the desktop versions of Microsoft Office applications.
-If you already know how to use those applications, it will be easy for you to start using Office Online.
+If you already know how to use these applications, it will be easy for you to start using Office Online.
 Also, Office Online and the regular Office applications use the same file types.
 This means you can edit the same file in both Office Online and the desktop version.